Case studies and scenarios of ministry situations

 Case studies: Aids for problem-centered learning

-Seven steps to effective case study use
+Seven steps to good case study use

 1. Case studies involving short-term mission trip teams